Trump is learning an important lesson the hard way: Don’t mess with librarians

 The National Archives is responsible for collecting, cataloguing and storing all federal government records.
 It takes its job very seriously, reports Richard Hall

 Many years from now, when the history books about the Trump era are written, they may yet note that his downfall came not at the hands of his political rivals, the Deep State, or even the voting public.
-The end, when it finally came, began when he picked a fight with a librarian.
+The end, when it finally came, began when he picked a fight with an archivist.

 But few of them could have imagined that they would be thrust into the spotlight in the way they have in recent weeks after their role in the series of events that led to an FBI search of Mar-a-Lago was revealed.